pivotal-topher-bullock/concourse-workshop/labs/02-git-resource.md

     uri: https://github.com/pivotal-topher-bullock/concourse-workshop
 ```

+You'll notice we can specify a `type` some `source:` params for a resource

-Modify the previous "hello" job in the jobs section of the file to add a new task to the pipeline that will GET the git repository:
+Modify the plan of the "hello-world" job in the jobs section of the file to add a new step that will `get` the git repository:

 ```yaml
 jobs: